Safety Protocol Handbook

 How to Call

 Always identify who you are calling first, then yourself.
-Speak clearly and slowly, and cover the microphone of the radio with one hand to block wind noise.
+Speak clearly and slowly, and shield the microphone of the radio with one hand to block wind noise.

 Direct Call (to a specific person):